Maximellerbach/AutonomousCar/docs/software.md

 ## Install h5py

-HDF5 is necessary for Keras.
-So installation needs to be done prior installing Keras.
+HDF5 is necessary for tensorflow.keras.
+So installation needs to be done prior installing tensorflow.keras.
 Installation needs to be done thru the source code.
 Explanations [here](http://docs.h5py.org/en/latest/build.html).
 But it's as simple as the following lines but as always, be patient :-)

 ```bash
 pip install setuptools